tjmcs/dn-kafka/docs/Deployment-Scenarios.md

 $
 ```

-To correctly configure our Kakfa cluster to talk to the Zookeeper ensemble, the playbook will need to connect to the nodes that make up the associated Zookeeper ensemble and collect information from them, and to do so we'll have to pass in the information that Ansible will need to make those connections to the playbook.
+To correctly configure our Kafka cluster to talk to the Zookeeper ensemble, the playbook will need to connect to the nodes that make up the associated Zookeeper ensemble and collect information from them, and to do so we'll have to pass in the information that Ansible will need to make those connections to the playbook.
 We do this by passing in a separate hash of hashes (the `zookeeper_inventory` for the deployment) that maps the same parameters shown above to each of the members of our Zookeeper ensemble.
 For the purposes of this example, let's assume that our `zookeeper_inventory` hash map looks something like this:

 ```json
     {